 The feminine version of ao dai possesses a striking difference from its masculine counterpart, with flowing silk that gracefully cascades down to the ankles.
 Nowadays, women’s ao dai comes in different varieties by incorporating new design elements, such as boat necks, cropped lengths, and short sleeves.
 The knee-length styles of ao dai are convenient for riding motorcycles or bicycles, while the scoop neck and boat neck styles offer a more relaxed and casual look for summer wear.

-To complete the look, Vietnamese women often wear traditional conical hats, known as non la, which are intricately woven from palm tree leaves.
+To complete the look, Vietnamese women often wear traditional conical hats, known as non la Vietnam, which are intricately woven from palm tree leaves.
 Ao dai and non la remain to be a beloved costume worn by women of all ages, making a lasting impression wherever they go.

 1.3.
 Occasions on which the Vietnamese wear ao dai

-You can see Vietnamese people wearing ao dai on many occasions, especially during weddings, Mid Autumn Festival, and Lunar New Year.
+You can see Vietnamese people wearing Vietnamese ancient clothing on many occasions, especially during weddings, Mid Autumn Festival, and Lunar New Year.
 During Lunar New Year, it is popular to come across many local women donning this graceful garment as they visit their family and relatives, make their way to temples and pagodas, and capture stunning photos.

 Ao dai is also regarded as a popular Vietnamese wedding dress.
 Ao dai has become the top choice for Vietnamese brides and grooms seeking to infuse their special day with cultural significance and a touch of modern flair.